jspan/PHYSICS_SR/README.md

 python main.py --dir_data <your root> --data_test DIV2K --model physics_sr --scale 2 --save physics_sr_x2 --save_results
 ```
 The trained model can be found in ``./experiment/physics_sr_x2/model``
-  * To train all scales, you can modify the options(scale) of the command above.
+  * To train all scales, you can modify the optio(scale) of the command above.
-  * To test other benchmarks, you can modify the options(data_test) of the command above.
+  * To test other benchmarks, you can modify the option(data_test) of the command above.
-  * To change the save root, you can modify the options(save) of the command above.
+  * To change the save root, you can modify the option(save) of the command above.

 ## Citation